 The second part of the fund, Portfolio B, is invested in much more illiquid assets, that are difficult to sell.
 This task has fallen to specialists at Park Hill.

 “At this stage we are unable to confirm when these assets will be sold,” Link said.

 It means that investors will now get their first payout since the fund was suspended on January 20.
-More money will come as the assets are sold up while the fund winds up.
+More money will follow as the assets are sold while the fund winds up.

-The FCA has also approved plans to change the fund’s name to LF Equity Income Fund after Neil Woodford stepped down from managing it.
+The FCA has also approved plans to change the fund’s name to LF Equity Income Fund after Mr Woodford stepped down from managing it.

 A former darling of the City, Mr Woodford fell from grace earlier this year when he was forced to suspend his fund after investors tried to cash out too quickly.